primatejs/primate/docs/guide/getting-started.md

 # Getting started

-## A polymorphic development platform

-In the realm of software development, many platforms tend to lock developers into using specific technologies.
-Often you find yourself tied to a single frontend framework, constrained to a particular engine, and limited mostly to JavaScript for coding.
-The idea of switching frameworks, utilizing a more efficient runtime, or integrating Python for its rich ML libraries often falls outside the scope of these platforms.

-This is where Primate stands apart.
-It's engineered with a focus on flexibility and developer choice.
-Whether it's about selecting a frontend framework, choosing a database, deciding on a backend technology, or picking a bundling system, Primate offers the freedom to use what you find most suitable for your project.
-Its architecture is designed for adaptability, making it straightforward to integrate new technologies or languages as they emerge.
-The concept of planned obsolescence doesn't apply here; Primate is built to evolve with the changing technology landscape.

-With Primate, you're not just working on a platform; you're engaging with a system that respects your choices and adapts to your preferred way of working.
-It's about giving developers the control they need to build software efficiently and effectively, without the constraints of traditional platform limitations.

 ## First steps

 To create a simple app that that responds with a `200 OK` saying "Hello, world!"